magiwanders/riscv-sliderules-cheatsheets/docs/cumulative.md

 # Cumulative knowledge, global goals
-- [] understand release and deployment workflows
+[] understand release and deployment workflows
+[] make the documentation with READTHEDOCS